-28 Apr Tackling Resource Shortage & Demand Surge in the Supply Chain Industry
+28 Apr Tackling resource shortage and demand surge in the Supply Chain industry

 While the export import surge is a sign of economic recovery, the ports and airports do not have enough capacity to handle the large chunk of freight incoming.
 In several cities, there is a shortage of container trucks to transport the freight from the warehouse to the terminal.